 - 3 to 4 cloves of garlic, minced

 - 2 teaspoons cumin

 - kosher salt and freshly ground black pepper, to taste

 - 1 cup green or brown lentils

 - 3 leaves kale, stemmed and sliced

-- Heat the oil in a large pot until it shimmers.
-Add the onion, celery, and carrot and stir for 5 minutes, or until the onion becomes translucent.
+- Saute the vegetables.
+Heat the oil in a large pot over medium heat.
+Add the onion, celery, and carrots and stir for 4 to 5 minutes, until the onion becomes translucent.

-- Add the diced tomatoes, broth, and lentils and stir together.
-Bring that to a boil, then reduce the heat to low, partially cover with a lid, and simmer for 25-30 minutes.
+- Simmer.
+Add the diced tomatoes, broth, and lentils and stir together.
+Bring to a boil, then reduce the heat to low, partially cover with a lid, and simmer for 25 to 30 minutes.

-- Stir in the kale and lemon juice, and simmer for an additional minute or two to soften the kale.
+- Finish with flavor.
+Stir in the kale and lemon juice, and simmer for an additional minute or two to soften the kale.
 Taste the soup, and add any additional lemon juice, salt, or pepper before serving.